muhfaris/gherkio/gherkio-mcp/AI_IMPROVEMENTS.md

   redacted snippets of the executed request/response (headers, body shapes).
 AI tools can use these artefacts to justify the generated scenarios or craft `Then` assertions automatically.
-* **Scenario preview** – Offer a lightweight tool that renders the final Gherkin text without writing it (`gherkio.feature.preview`).
-This lets the AI ask the user for confirmation before persisting files.
+* **Scenario preview** – Done. `gherkio.feature.preview` renders the final
+  Gherkin text without touching disk so the AI can request sign-off before persisting via `gherkio.feature.write`.

 ## 4. Documentation & Schemas